rsoury/buyte-checkout/README.md

 ## Apple Pay Merchant Id Domain Association File

 The association file is required to be hosted on any domain where an Apply Pay purchase is conducted.
 During an Apple Pay purchase, `https://yourdomain.com/.well-known/apple-developer-merchantid-domain-association.txt` will be requested to ensure that the domain is verified.
-You can download this file from your Apple Pay Developer Portal.
+You can download this file from your Apple Developer Portal.

 ## Go Page (Hosted Payment Page)

-The "Go" Hosted Payment Page is a seperate React.js Web App developed to mitigate failed domain verifications on third-party domains offering Apple Pay.
+The "Go" Hosted Payment Page is a seperate React.js Web App (from the widget) developed to mitigate failed domain verifications on third-party domains offering Apple Pay.

 ### Disable Hosted Page

-If you are installing the checkout widget on websites where you have ful; control, you can disable this hosted payment page.
+If you are installing the checkout widget on websites where you have full control, you can disable this hosted payment page.
 ```
 REACT_APP_DISABLE_GO="true"
 ```

 ### Apple Pay for third-party websites/domains

 The association file is required to be hosted at the domain name for the "Go" hosted payment page.
 When deploying to Netlify or some alternative, we advise using a Proxy for the file pathname to simplify management and renewal of the association file.
 In the `./public/_redirects` file, the following snippet can be added for an association file hosted on S3.
 ```
 /.well-known/* https://s3-ap-southeast-2.amazonaws.com/buyte.au/well-known/:splat 200
 ```

 Now with this file reachable, third-party websites that have installed your Checkout will redirect your "Go" Page to facilitate their Apple Pay transactions.

 ## Contribution